jinmeiz/machine_learning_studies/README.md

 # machine_learning_studies

-studies of machine learning algorithms and coding problems
+In this repositary, we wants to coordinates studies of machine learning algorithms, and share the code problems.